WWitman/swagger-node-1/docs/slack.md

 ### Test it

-Now we can hit our API directly from a Slack team channel.
+Now we can hit our API directly from a Slack!
 In your Slack team channel, enter the `/reverse` command with some text to reverse:

 `/reverse The quick brown fox jumps over the lazy dog`